A black and white illustration with multiple icons representing leadership, community, communication, people, and teamwork

 • Protect digital public infrastructure

-• Govern AI and emerging technologies through risk-based, accountable oversight structures
+• Govern AI and emerging technologies through accountable oversight structures

-• Risk-based architecture, controls, and institutional accountability mechanisms
+• Establish risk-based architecture, controls, and institutional accountability

 We prioritize the protection and strengthening of Digital Public Infrastructure (DPI) as foundational to economic stability, national resilience, and societal trust.